shribr/copilot-webapp-demo/README.md

 1. **Initialization and Setup:**

    - The script begins by setting the default parameters file (`parameters.json`).
-   - It defines global variables for resource types and KeyVault secrets.
+   - Defines global variables for resource types and KeyVault secrets.
-   - It sets the deployment path based on the current location.
+   - Sets the deployment path based on the current location.

 2. **Parameter Initialization:**

    - The `Initialize-Parameters` function reads parameters from the specified JSON file.
-   - It sets global variables for various Azure resources and configurations.
+   - Sets global variables for various Azure resources and configurations.
-   - It retrieves the subscription ID, tenant ID, object ID, and user principal name using Azure CLI commands.
+   - Retrieves the subscription ID, tenant ID, object ID, and user principal name using Azure CLI commands.

 3. **Resource Creation Functions:**